CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/bom-header.md

 # Bill of Materials form Header

+The Bill of Materials (BOM) Header form enables users to define the structure of a Bill of Material for a final product or a component used in another Bill of Material.
+This feature ensures precise material management and production planning.

 :::note Path
     Production → Bill Of Materials → Bill of Materials → Header
 :::

-This form allows a user to define a Bill of Materials for a final product or a product to be used as a part of another Bill of Materials.
+---

+## Key Features

+![BoM](./media/bom-header/bill-of-materials.webp)

-Multiple Bill of Materials can be defined for a product based on the Revision Code, defined within the Inventory → Item Details → Revision Tab.
-Click [here](../../item-details/overview.md) to find out more.
+- **Multiple BOM Versions**: users can create multiple BOMs for a product based on the Revision Code, managed in Inventory → Item Details → Revision Tab.
+Learn more Click [here](../../item-details/overview.md) to find out more.
+- **Quantity & UoM**: specifies the required product quantity and unit of measure (UoM) for the parent item.
 The Quantity and UoM represent the product quantity of the parent item.

-The factor is a method to add a variable that affects the parent and the component quantities, for example, yield or scrap.
+- **Factor**: defines variables affecting parent and component quantities, such as yield or scrap.

-The warehouse represents where the product will be produced.
+- **Warehouse**: identifies the production location.

-The type field determines if a product is Internal (produced in the company) or External (ordered from a subcontractor).
+- **Type Field**: indicates whether the product is Internal (produced in-house) or External (subcontracted).

-If required, the user can enter a Distribution Rule and a Project.
+- **Distribution Rule & Project**: optional fields for tracking financial and operational data.

-MRP Def. field allows the user to confirm if this Bill of Materials is the default for MRP and which revision of the item is the default for MRP.
-If this field is not checked, the ProcessForce Bill of Materials is not synchronized with the SAP Business One Bill of Materials.
+- **MRP Default**: determines if this BOM is the default for Material Requirements Planning (MRP).
+If unchecked, the BOM does not sync with SAP Business One.

-Batch Size allows the user to define the batch size of production used to determine the cost of a product, where there are fixed times such as setup, fixed runtime, stock, and queue.

-![BoM](./media/bom-header/bill-of-materials.webp)
+- **Batch Size**: defines production batch sizes to calculate costs, considering setup time, fixed runtime, stock, and queue time.

+---
+The Bill of Materials Header provides a structured approach to defining production components, ensuring efficiency, traceability, and seamless integration with SAP Business One.